-Note that for a pinch wheel to grip properly, it must be positioned over a grit shaft.
-To facilitate alignment, note the white rectangles positioned along the horizontal bar behind the blade carriage.
-Slide the pinch wheels along the bar, as needed:
+Note that for a pinch roller to grip properly, it must be fully positioned over a grift shaft.
+To facilitate alignment, note the white arrows positioned along the horizontal bar below the cover.
+Slide the pinch wheels along the bar, as needed.